 Typical cardiovascular risk factors have not directly been associated with the presence of vasospastic angina, except for cigarette smoking and inflammatory states determined by high hs-CRP levels.
 Insulin resistance has also been associated with vasospastic angina.

 Multiple triggers have been associated with the development of vasospastic angina.

 Several drugs such as ephedrine and sumatriptan can cause typical chest pain due to coronary spasm.
 Recreational drugs like cocaine, amphetamines, alcohol, and marijuana are also possible precipitating factors.

 Environmental factors such as cold water can cause spasms in the coronaries.
-Valsalva maneuver, hyperventilation, and coronary manipulation through cardiac catheterization also can produce hyperreactivity of the coronaries.
+Valsalva maneuver, hyperventilation, and coronary manipulation through cardiac catheterization also can produce hyperreactivity of the coronary arteries.

-Other vasospastic disorders, like Raynaud phenomenon or a migraine, can be associated in this subset of patients.
+Other vasospastic disorders, such as Raynaud phenomenon or a migraine, can be associated in this subset of patients.
 Patients complain of recent or episodes past with some symptom-free periods.

 A clinical history and an electrocardiographic recording during a spontaneous episode are major elements in the clinical diagnosis of vasospastic angina.